-The underlying cause of the SIBO must be addressed first or treatment will not be effective.
-For example, if SIBO is due to celiac disease it will never get better without first adhering to a strict gluten-free diet.
+The underlying cause of the SIBO must be addressed first, or treatment will not be effective.
+For example, if SIBO is due to celiac disease, it will never get better without first adhering to a strict gluten-free diet.
 After treating the underlying cause, the subsequent therapy will depend on a traditional or integrative approach.

 Traditional SIBO treatment:

-Antibiotics are the mainstay of therapy and are often used in conjunction with motility agents to prevent “build-up” of bacteria by moving things through the intestinal tract.
+Antibiotics are the mainstay of therapy and are often used in conjunction with motility agents to prevent the “build-up” of bacteria by moving things through the intestinal tract.
 Some physicians will also prescribe a low sugar diet.
 In severe cases, elemental diets are used.
 These are liquid diets in which all of the nutrients are broken down and don’t require digestion.
 The nutrients are absorbed so quickly that the bacteria don’t have time to act on them and produce symptoms.
 This is done for a short duration to effectively “starve” the bacteria.

 Integrative SIBO treatment: